cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 layer.visible = False
 ```

-Manual thresholding to create a binary mask.
-Value of 0.1 was chosen by visual inspection.
+We apply a manual thresholding to create a binary mask.
+The value of 0.1 was chosen by visual inspection.

 ```{code-cell} ipython3
 threshold_foreground = blurred_image > 0.1